The classic BTO story goes like this:

-Why two to three years?
-Because that’s how long it takes for a bunch of flats to be built and be livable.
+Why three to five years?
+Because that’s how long it usually takes for a bunch of flats to be built and be liveable.
 Conventional wisdom says: get engaged, live with your parents, and when your flat is almost ready, get married and then move in together and make lots of babies.
 (That last part is untrue.)

 Every now and then, we get young 20-somethings asking us whether they should buy BTO or resale.

-As much as we hate to admit it and despite the fact that Resale HDBs have their good qualities, BTOs are the most affordable option and definitely should be considered first.
+As much as we hate to admit it and despite the fact that resale HDB flats have their good qualities, HDB BTO flats are the most affordable option and definitely should be considered first.

 You gotta believe us, because we absolutely do not benefit when you buy a BTO flat.
-After all, we’re a property portal; our website only deals in private property + resale HDBs)
+After all, we’re a property portal; our website only deals in private property and resale HDB flats.

-Yes, generally resales are bigger.
+Yes, generally resale flats are bigger.
 But they are also more expensive.

-BTOs are always cheaper than Resale flats, as they aren’t being sold by owners looking for capital gains.
-Almost every Singaporean expects to make money by selling their flat, sometimes way above the valuation.
+BTO flats are always cheaper than resale flats, as they aren’t being sold by owners looking for capital gains.
+On the other hand, almost every Singaporean expects to make money by selling their flat, sometimes way above the valuation.
 Especially now, given that resale demand is outstripping supply.

-And yes, while older HDBs tend to be bigger and more convenient, they are also more expensive.
+And yes, while older HDB resale flats tend to be bigger and more convenient, they are also more expensive.

 If you want to check whether you’re getting value for money, it’s best to assess the property in terms of its price per square foot.

-That said, even taking different apartment sizes into account, BTOs are still substantially cheaper than Resale flats.
+That said, even taking different apartment sizes into account, BTO flats are still substantially cheaper than resale flats.

 Sure, both of them have grants, but BTO still wins in cost.